Lucas-Fonte/Lucas-Fonte/README.md

 - 🔨 I’m currently working as a Software Engineer at **Stone**
 - 🌱 I’m currently learning **Elixir** and **C#**
-- 💾 I’m looking forward to grow my projects and read more technical books
+- 💾 I’m looking forward learn more about Devops and complex systems
-- 📝 First half of 2021 Goals: Improve on **Infrastructure** and **low level problems**
+- 📝 Second half of 2021 Goals: Improve on **Infrastructure (specially K8s)** and **chaos engineering**

 ### Portfolio / Blog (in development)